 9. DONATE to our ongoing campaign Donations of any amount are gratefully accepted and will contribute to our work to put a halt to the ‘smart’ meter program.
 Please help keep us going with even a small donation today!
 See our Donate Page.

 10. REDUCE your EMF exposure by changing or eliminating your cell phone usage, and curtailing the use of cordless phones, wifi, microwave ovens, baby monitors, compact fluorescent lightbulbs etc. If you already have a ‘smart’ meter you have the right to have it removed.
-You can also shop for EMF Meters and Shielding at LessEMF.com
+You can buy EMF measuring devices that help you reduce your radiation exposure in our store.

 11. DEMAND that your city/ county pass an ordinance banning ‘smart’ meters More than 57 local governments throughout California have demanded a halt to smart meter installation, and more are considering taking action.
 The full, current list is provided here.
 Inform your local government about the rights it has over the utility- the following was sent to us by former seven-time Mayor of Fairfax CA Frank Egger:

 The law is on our side and its time to give PG&E the facts: